MVP Nikola Jokic ejected, Suns sweep Nuggets 125-118

 TIP-INS:

-Suns: Booker scored 10 points in the first quarter despite missing six of nine shots. … Phoenix trailed just once at 2-0 before Booker’s 3-pointer put the Suns up for good.
+Suns: Phoenix trailed just once at 2-0 before Booker’s 3-pointer put the Suns up for good. … Paul shot 14 of 19 from the floor and made all nine of his free throws.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports